claw-project/claw-language-specification/definition/loop-transform.md

 * *acc*: Define OpenACC clauses that will be applied to the loop.

 ###### Behavior with other directives
-Directives declared before the **to-loop** directive will be kept in the generated code.
+Directives declared before the **loop-vector** directive will be kept in the generated code.

 ###### Limitations